How to Optimize For Featured Snippets and Get to Position Zero

 If you can provide useful content to people the first time, you increase the likelihood of them coming to you a second time.
-By ranking on Position 0, not only are you attracting more views and traffic to your content, you’re also building authority for your brand.
+By ranking for a featured snippet, not only are you attracting more views and traffic to your content, you’re also building authority for your brand.

 How to Optimize Your Blog Post For Featured Snippets

 1. Are You Already Ranking On Page 1?

 If you’ve been creating quality content for some time and know how to optimize it, chances are you’re ranking on Page 1 of Google.
 And if your content is really good, you just might be occupying a place in Positions 2 to 5.

 Because you’ve already done the difficult work of reaching the first page, you are in prime position to get a featured snippet.
 In fact, the higher you’re already ranking on page one (between Positions 2 and 5), the better your chances.